xuefei-wang/xuefei-wang.github.io/_posts/article_0/2019-07-17-simulate-neuron-networks.md

 > callbacks is an optional list of callables, each of which should accept the current time as an argument, and return the next time it wishes to be called.

+Notes: Remember to `reset` when using jupyter notebook, `setup`  should be set before build the network.... a good lesson TAT

 ### Break a run into several steps